githubprogram2024/Free_Fall_Experiment/README.md

 # Free Fall: Low-Cost Experimental Setup for Physics Education

 This repository provides all the necessary resources to build and implement a low-cost experimental setup for investigating free fall motion using an Arduino Uno, infrared photogate, and spreadsheet-based data acquisition via PLX-DAQ.
-Designed with a strong educational focus, this hands-on project supports a STEM-oriented approach to teaching kinematics.

 ## Repository Contents